lazyhope/metamodel/README.md

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Flazyhope%2Fmetamodel)

 For complex schema definitions and parsing, language models may require multiple attempts.
-Therefore it is recommended to adjust the default `maxDuration` in your Vercel project settings from 10 seconds to 60 seconds, in order to prevent timeouts during retry attempts.
+Adjust the default `maxDuration` in your Vercel project settings from 10 seconds to 60 seconds to prevent timeouts during retry attempts.

 ## Docker Deployment